ammogcoder/react-core-concepts/README.md

 -   **"Diff algorithm"** - React follows the observable pattern and listens for _state changes_.
 When the state of a component changes, React updates the _virtual DOM_ tree.
 Once the virtual DOM has been updated, React then _compares_ the _current_ version of the virtual DOM with the _previous_ version of the virtual DOM.
 This process is called **“diffing”**

 -   **"React Fiber"** is an internal engine allows React to fine tune rendering to make sure the most important updates happen as soon as possible

+Thank you so mush for your time to follow along.
+If you smell somethings wrong, please do let me know.
+If you liked it give it a star.

+Have fun, cheers! 🍻